 - a.
 D5 has directed a Waterways Analysis and Management Study (WAMS) of the NJ ICW NJICW (LLNR 34980), near Manasquan River Inlet, to New Jersey Intracoastal Waterway Day beacon 479 (LLNR 36720) at Cape May, NJ.
 This will assess waterway usage and inform decisions improving ATON.
-The study will last six months and be published for public comment for a 60 day period starting OOA March 2022.
 If anyone would like to inform the study, please contact the WWM office for the questionnaire. - b.
-Working with ACE on shoaling concerns in the NJ ICW. - c.
-Seasonal ice buoy reliefs will be completed by January 2022.
+On-going efforts with ACE to address shoaling concerns in the NJ ICW.